 In this instance we request one task (process) to be run on one node.
 A task corresponds to a process (or an MPI rank).
 One CPU thread (used, for example, with OpenMP) is requested for the one task as well as 2 GiB of memory should be allocated to the whole job.

-The next line defines the partition to which the job will be submitted.
+The next line defines the Slurm partition to which the job will

-Partitions are (possibly overlapping) groups of nodes with similar resources or
+be submitted.
+Slurm partitions are (possibly overlapping) groups of nodes with

 Now that the needed resources for the job have been defined, the next step is to set up the environment.
 For example, copy input data from your home directory to the scratch file system or export environment variables.